 voice calling out, "Rip Van Winkle, Rip Van Winkle!"
 He looked around and saw a short, old man, with thick hair and a grizzled beard walking towards him with a barrel.
 He made signs to help him carry the barrel.
 Rip hurried to help the stranger who caught his hand tightly.
 Together they reached a place where there were some more odd looking short men, playing ninepins.
 They were all dressed the same way and all of them had beards of various shapes and colours.
-Eventhough they were playing a game, their faces were serious and there was companion reached them, they stopped playing and stared at Rip with a fixed gaze.
+Eventhough they were playing a game, their faces were serious and there was silence.
+The only sound was the noise of the balls, which echoed in the mountains like thunder.
+As Rip and his companion reached them, they stopped playing and stared at Rip with a fixed gaze.
 Rip was really frightened.
 His companion emptied the contents of the barrel into glasses and made Rip drink it.
 Rip obeyed as he was trembling with fear.
-Since he was thirsty he drank a few more glasses and slowly fell into a deep sleep.
+Since he was thirsty he drank a few

+> more glasses and slowly fell into a deep sleep.